backstreetkiwi/biography/INSTALL_RASPBERRY.md

 - Boot PI and follow the instructions (install Raspbian)
 - Once the system is up and running, some settings should be made:
   - rename the PI to `biography` (e.g.)
-  - let the PI boot to command line instead of GUI
+  - (if not used connected to a screen) let the PI boot to command line instead of GUI
   - allow SSHing into it
   - change password of default user `pi`

 ## Install and configure Solr

-- [Download](http://lucene.apache.org/solr/downloads.html) Solr as ZIP (recommended: Version 7.4.0)
+- [Download](http://lucene.apache.org/solr/downloads.html) Solr as ZIP (recommended: Version 7.5.0)
 - create dir `/home/pi/biography/solr`
 - upload ZIP there using `scp`
 - in `/home/pi/biography/solr`: `unzip solr`...
 - in `/home/pi/biography/solr`: `mkdir config-templates`...
 - upload index config files `biography/biography-solr/conf/*.xml` to `...config-templates` using `scp`
 - Start Solr: `./solr start`
-- Create core/index: `./solr create_core -c biography -d /home/pi/biography/solr/config-templates/``
+- Create core/index: `./solr create_core -c biography -d /home/pi/biography/solr/config-templates/`
 - (To stop Solr: `./solr stop`)
 - Admin UI for Solr is available via Web Browser: http://biography:8983